gchq/sleeper/scripts/test/nightly/README.md

 vim nightlyTestSettings.json
 ```

-You'll need to set a VPC, subnets, results S3 bucket and a path to your fork in GitHub.
+You'll need to set a deployment ID, a VPC, subnets, a results S3 bucket and a path to your fork in GitHub.

 #### Automatic merge to main